muchhalsagar/Data-Entry/README.md

 - **Admin Features**:
 - Access administrative features if authorized.

-## Contributing

-Contributions are welcome!
-Here are a few ways you can help:
-- Report bugs or errors by opening an issue.
-- Implement new features or improve existing ones by submitting pull requests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to [Node.js](https://nodejs.org/) and [Express](https://expressjs.com/) for the backend framework.
-- UI inspiration from [Bootstrap](https://getbootstrap.com/) and [Font Awesome](https://fontawesome.com/).